kuelumbus/rdkit-pypi/README.md

 # 🔥 RDKit Python Wheels

 This repository holds the code to build [RDKit](https://github.com/rdkit/rdkit) platform wheels for Linux, macOS, and Windows.
-The wheels contain the necessary dynamic libraries (`*.so`, `*.dylib`, and `*.dll`) and can be installed without any compilation.
+The wheels contain the necessary dynamic libraries (`*.so`, `*.dylib`, and `*.dll`) of the platform and can be installed without any compilation.
 The wheels are available at the [PyPi](https://pypi.org/project/rdkit-pypi/) repository and can be installed using pip (`pip install rdkit-pypi`).

 Please open an issue if you find something missing or not working as expected.